What To Pack For Costa Rica In Rainy Season

 Swimsuits (yes, plural)

 You always want at least one extra when one gets wet.
 ‘Nuff said.
 Make sure you consider bathing suits that are comfortable for wearing around under clothes for hiking and other active itineraries.
-I like this tankini top, which I pair with various Athleta bikini bottoms.
+I like tankini tops like these and these, which I pair with various Athleta bikini bottoms.

 Anytime I go to a beach or tropical destination, I carry a microfiber towel with me.
 You’ll still probably want a beach towel for laying out, but this is just for helping when you get wet unexpectedly.